 The club bought in Gerard Lavin, Daryl Burgress, Paul McGregor, Derek Asamoah and loan players Sam Parkin, Rob Wolleaston and Ian Evatt at the beginning of the campaign but a crippling injury crisis saw the Cobblers make a disappointing start to the new season.
 Kevin Wilson was relieved of his duties at the end of September 2001 following a 3-1 home defeat against Blackpool.
 Shortly afterwards Kevan Broadhurst was appointed as Caretaker Manger and following an upturn in the club's fortunes he was confirmed as full time manager in October 2001.
 His task was immediately made harder by news of a transfer embargo, one that would run for the course of the season, preventing him from strengthening what was already one of the smallest squad in the entire Football League.
 Mixed fortunes were experienced in the remainder of the year but things were to improve greatly in 2002.
 Despite finding themselves nine points adrift of safety in mid-January a remarkable run of promotion form, with only one defeat at Sixfields, saw the Cobblers secure their safety with a game to spare.
 Mission impossible had been accomplished and Northampton Town finished a remarkable five points above the relegation zone.

 Over the summer Kevan Broadhurst managed to strengthen the squad with eight new faces.
 He managed to compliment experienced players like Lee Harper, Paul Rickers, Nathan Abbey, Paul Trollope and Jerry Gill with promising youngsters Darryn Stamp, Greg Lincoln and Paul Harsley.
 The season was little over a month old when the club was forced to launch a 'Save our Season' campaign in a bid to see out the remainder of the year.
 The SOS appeal was required after the collapse of ITV Digital and much publicised takeover attempts by John Fashanu and Giovanni Di Stefano had failed and left the club with a big deficit to make up in the budgets.
 Supporters rallied and managed to raise over £230,000 to keep the club afloat with a string of fundraising events, the total was still some way short of the target of half a million pounds which was required by the end of January.
 In December 2002 a consortium headed by Andrew Ellis took a majority shareholding in the club and Chairman Barry Stonhill stood down.
 On the pitch the side had made a reasonable start to the season but suffered from a lack of consistency.
-In November 2002 Kevan had been pipped to the Manager of the Month award by Wigan's Paul Jewell, a disastrous run of results followed which ultimately cost him his job in January 2003.
+In November 2002 Kevan Broadhurst had been pipped to the Manager of the Month award by Wigan's Paul Jewell, but a disastrous run of results followed which ultimately cost him his job in January 2003.
 He was replaced by former England, Spurs and QPR defender Terry Fenwick, who had previously managed Portsmouth.
 Terry's spell in charge of the side proved to be the eighth shortest managerial reign in English football history, after a winless spell of seven games he was relieved of his duties and replaced by Martin Wilkinson as Caretaker Manager for the remainder of the season.
-The change could not keep the Cobblers in Division 2, but Martin was appointed permanent Manager in April 2003.
+The change could not keep the Cobblers in Division 2, but Martin was appointed permanent manager in April 2003.